pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 `timestep_start` and `delta_t` are necessary parameters (also in a steady simulation), but can also defined in the solver wrapper directly (e.g. for standalone testing).
 If they are defined both here and in the solver wrapper, then the former value is used and a warning is printed.

-**These parameters should also be specified for the coupled solvers inheriting from `GaussSeidel`.**
+**These parameters should also be specified for the coupled solvers inheriting from `CoupledSolverGaussSeidel`.**

 ## Relaxation

-This coupled solver inherits from the class `GaussSeidel`.
+This coupled solver inherits from the class `CoupledSolverGaussSeidel`.
 The `type` for this coupled solver is `coupled_solvers.relaxation`.

 ### Algorithm